 Temporary orders can concern anything related to the family law case, so they may look different in custody cases than they do in divorce cases.
 They are specific to the situation, too, and assigned on an as-needed basis.

-Temporary orders might address a safety issue or financial need or offer protection from abuse.
-Often the goal is to maintain the status quo for children or maintain a household while the case is pending.
+Temporary orders might address a safety issue, a financial need, or offer protection from abuse.
+Often, the goal is to maintain the status quo for children or maintain a household while the case is pending.

 Some examples of temporary orders in a custody case include: